Clube Esportivo Bento Gonçalves

 Clube Esportivo Bento Gonçalves, commonly referred to as Esportivo, is a Brazilian football club based in Bento Gonçalves, Rio Grande do Sul.
-It currently plays in Campeonato Gaúcho Série A, the first level of the Rio Grande do Sul state football league.
+It currently plays in Campeonato Gaúcho Série A2, the second level of the Rio Grande do Sul state football league.

 History

 On August 28, 1919, Clube Esportivo Bento Gonçalves was founded by Leonardo Carlucci and other sportsmen.

 In 1969, the club won the Campeonato Gaúcho Second Level, beating by W.O.
 Avenida.

 In 1979, Esportivo finished as Campeonato Gaúcho runner-up, ahead of Internacional.

 In 1989, the club competed in the Brazilian Championship Second Level, but was eliminated in the first stage of the competition.

 In 1999, the Esportivo de Bento Gonçalves won again the Campeonato Gaúcho Second Level, finishing ahead of 15 de Novembro, Glória and Rio Grande in the final stage, which was a group stage competed by four clubs.

 In 2004, Esportivo won the Copa FGF, beating Gaúcho de Passo Fundo in the final round.

 They won the Campeonato Gaúcho Second Level again in 2012.